-The international reserves of Bank Negara Malaysia amounted to USD109.2 billion as of 29 July 2022.
-The reserves position is sufficient to finance 5.4 months of imports of goods and services, and is 1.1 times total short-term external debt.
+The international reserves of Bank Negara Malaysia amounted to USD111.4 billion as at 30 June 2023.
+The reserves level has taken into account the quarterly foreign exchange revaluation changes.
+The reserves position is sufficient to finance 5.0 months of imports of goods and services, and is 1.0 time the total short-term external debt.